Fingerprints (Peter Frampton album)

 Fingerprints, released in 2006, is Peter Frampton's 13th studio album and first instrumental album, and features guest appearances from friends and musical acquaintances, as well as Frampton's signature effect, the talkbox.
 It was his first album on A&M Records in 24 years.

-Fingerprints won a Grammy in 2007 for Best Pop Instrumental Album.
+Fingerprints won the Grammy Award for Best Pop Instrumental Album at the 49th Annual Grammy Awards in 2007.

 Track listing

 All tracks composed by Peter Frampton and Gordon Kennedy; except where noted.